D4niel-dev/Orbit/README.md

 ## License

-This project is licensed under the **MIT License**.
+Orbit is licensed under the **MIT License**.

-See the LICENSE file for more information.
+You are free to use, modify, distribute, and contribute to the project under the terms of the MIT License.
+See the [LICENSE](LICENSE) file for full details.

 ---